SAP-samples/sme-partner-reference-application/Tutorials/45-Multi-Tenancy-Provisioning.md

 IAS Admin UI:

-2. Open menu item *Applications* and create a new application of type *Bundled application*.
+2. Open menu item *Applications* under *Applica*tions & Resources* and create a new application of type *Bundled application*.
 	- Enter the required information like application display name, application URL, … The display name appears on user login screen and the login applies to all applications linked to the IAS tenant (following the SSO principle).
 Choose something meaningful text from an end-user point of view representing the scope of the IAS, for example "Almika Inc. - Author Readings" or something more general if you subscribed multiple apps in your consumer subaccount.
 	- Open section *SAML 2.0 Configuration" and upload the **Service provider SAML metadata file** from the BTP subaccount.
 	- Open section *Subject Name identifier* and select "E-Mail" as basic attribute.